Retrieving data with Perl DBI DBD::ODBC

 Long columns

-Suppose you have the table created with the following code:
+Suppose you create a table with the following code:

 my $dbh = DBI->connect(); # connect